cgay/columnist/documentation/source/index.rst

    :parameter stream: An instance of :class:`<stream>`.
    :parameter columnist: An instance of :const:`<column-spec>`.
    :parameter rows: An instance of :drm:`<sequence>`.
-Each row is either a sequence of
+Each row is a sequence of cell
-      cell data or a :class:`<separator>` instance.
+      data.
 Each row must have the same number of elements as there are columns in the table.
 All data is converted to strings using `print-to-string(..., escape?: #f)
       <https://opendylan.org/library-reference/io/print.html#io:print:print-to-string>`_.
    :parameter #rest columnist-options: Options to be passed to :drm:`make` when creating
       a :class:`<columnist>` instance.
 See :class:`<columnist>` init options.